fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 In case of including Fusioncharts dependencies from **CDN** or **Local Files**, you can skip this step and get started with the code mentioned in the below steps.

-If you choose to install `fusioncharts` package via npm, make sure you have Node.js installed in your system.
+If you choose to install `fusioncharts` package via **npm**, make sure you have Node.js installed in your system.
 Make sure you have a bundler like webpack and parcel or have browserify installed in your system.
-Follow the steps mentioned [here](https://webpack.js.org/guides/getting-started/) to initialize a Javascript project through npm.

 ## Installation and including dependencies